Skip to content

 Side effects

-• Erection lasting longer than 4 hours (priapism).
+• A prolonged, painful erection lasting more than 4 hours (priapism risk)

-• Strong CYP3A4 inhibitors (some HIV therapies, antifungals, macrolide antibiotics): can increase sildenafil levels.
+• Strong CYP3A4 inhibitors (some HIV protease inhibitors, certain azole antifungals, some macrolide antibiotics): sildenafil levels can rise, increasing adverse effects.

 Common mistakes